go-bdd/gobdd/README.md

 This is a BDD testing framework.
 Uses gherkin for the test's syntax.
 From version 1.0, the API is stable.

 ## Why did I make the library?

 There is godog library for BDD tests in Go.
-I found this library useful but it run as an external application which compiles our code.
-It has a several disadvantages:
+I found this library useful but it runs as an external application which compiles our code.
+It has several disadvantages:

- * no debugging (breakpoints) in the test.
+-   no debugging (breakpoints) in the test.
 Sometimes it’s useful to go through the whole execution step by step
- * metrics don’t count the test run this way
+-   metrics don’t count the test run this way
- * some style checkers recognise tests as dead code
+-   some style checkers recognise tests as dead code
- * it’s impossible to use built-in features like build constraints.
+-   it’s impossible to use built-in features like build constraints.
- * no context in steps - so the state have to be stored somewhere else - in my opinion, it makes the maintenance harder
+-   no context in steps - so the state have to be stored somewhere else - in my opinion, it makes the maintenance harder

 ## Quick start